Oct 26, 2021

 Because a lot of personal information can be accessed online via social media channels and more, it’s possible a scammer can know your basics like name, phone number, and who your friends and family are.
 Scammers can then use this information to target vulnerable victims like senior citizens and impersonate a close friend or family member and then request money for an urgent situation.
 If you suspect someone is impersonating someone you know in an attempt to collect money or information, hang up and contact the person in question directly or someone within your close circle to confirm the call.

-Checking PLUS and get Restoration Rescue, a comprehensive restoration service that provides you with a licensed attorney, highly specialized in identity theft restoration that will assist in filing police reports and contacting all credit bureaus, creditors, financial institutions, merchants, even utility companies on your behalf.
+Get more peace of mind in case of identity theft.
+Upgrade your checking account to Checking PLUS and get Restoration Rescue, a comprehensive restoration service that provides you with a licensed attorney, highly specialized in identity theft restoration that will assist in filing police reports and contacting all credit bureaus, creditors, financial institutions, merchants, even utility companies on your behalf.